rainyrubyzhou/AccuVIR/readme.md

-# AccuVIR: Accurate viral genome polisher using long reads
+# AccuVIR: Accurate viral genome assembler and polisher using long reads
 =======================================================================

-**AccuVIR**--an **Acc**urate **VIR**al genome polisher-- utilizes path searching and sampling in sequence alignment graphs to polish long reads assembly of viral genomes.
+**AccuVIR**--an **Acc**urate **VIR**al genome assembler and polisher -- utilizes path searching and sampling in sequence alignment graphs to assemble or polish draft assembly of viral genomes.

 AccuVIR requires the following as input:
 + Reads file for graph construction (Optimized for third generateion sequencing data).